flaxseed go bad

 How Long Does Flaxseed Last?

 Many influences can determine the duration of flaxseed.
-What will most affect perishability is whether you have whole or ground seeds.
+What will most affect perishability is whether you have whole or ground flaxseed.
 Storage temperature is also a significant factor.
 Here are the instructions.

 Whole flaxseed

-If you are going for a longer duration, it is best to keep the seeds whole.
+If you are going for a longer duration, it is best to keep the fresh flaxseed whole.
 Grind them only when necessary.
-Whole seeds are much more durable and can last at room temperature for up to several months after the expiration date.
+Whole seeds are much more durable than ground flax and can last at room temperature for up to several months after the expiration date.
 For longer storage, put them in the refrigerator, where they can certainly be more than half a year from expiration.
 You can put them in the freezer for complete safety and storage.
 It will buy you at least another year.

-Grinding indeed destroys the durability of flax, and, at room temperature, it will not last much longer than its written shelf life.
+Grinding indeed destroys the durability of flax, and, at room temperature, ground flaxseed will not last much longer than its written on the back.
 Maybe a week longer.
 It is best to keep them in the refrigerator if you use them often, which will extend the shelf life of flax seeds by approximately two or three months.
 Placing them in the freezer will get you another half year.

 Can Flaxseed Go Bad?